core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 --- abstract

-YANG Schema Item iDentifiers (SID) are globally unique 64-bit numeric identifiers used to identify all items used in YANG.
+YANG Schema Item iDentifiers (SID) are globally unique 64-bit unsigned numbers used to identify YANG items.
 This document defines the semantics, the registration, and assignment processes of SIDs.
 To enable the implementation of these processes, this document also defines a file format used to persist and publish assigned SIDs.

 --- middle